 Analysis: This is a Valuation Service to the extent of performing the Valuation of the securities and providing the Valuation Report.
 Although the Member has been engaged to express an opinion on whether the proposal is "in the best interests of the members of the company", accepted practice (as stated in ASIC's Regulatory Guide 111) implies that a Valuation is to be performed.
-Thus the Member has been engaged, in part, to perform a Valuation and to provide a Valuation Report, which together constitute a Valuation Engagement and, therefore, a Valuation Service.
+Thus the Member has been engaged, in part, to perform a Valuation and to provide a Valuation Report, which constitutes a Valuation Engagement.

-Example 15 Independent Expert Report for the Compulsory Acquisition of Securities
+Example 15 Independent expert report for the compulsory acquisition of securities